-Set up your target and host devices ready to use Streamline for application or system profiling by following the instructions in this chapter.
+This chapter explains how to set up your target and host devices ready to use Streamline for application or system profiling.

 Chapter 2 Application profiling on an Android device

 Profile your application while it is running on a non-rooted Android device.